TemirlanZhumagulov/spring_news_app/README.md

 # Spring News App
-This repository contains a Spring Boot application with PostgreSQL, token-based authentication and authorization, and a Dockerfile.
+Spring Boot application with PostgreSQL, token-based authentication and authorization, and a Dockerfile

 ## Prerequisites:
 * Java JDK17+